Last Minute Gift Ideas

 Educational Toys and Guides

-Play is how children learn about the world around them.
+Play is how people learn about the world around them.
 It’s essential to both physical and mental development.
-This is no different for a child or teen with special needs.
-In fact, it can become even more important because of the ways it can help them cope with and adapt to their special needs or limitations.
+This concept is no different for an individual with special needs.
+In fact, it can become even more important because of the ways it can help them cope with and adapt to their functional needs or limitations.

 Are there specific educational toys for different needs?